I’m Really Anxious About Money and I Feel Like I Have No One to Talk To

 In my experience, people avoid discussing money with their friends for four reasons: 1) They’re afraid of sounding stupid; 2) They were taught that it’s rude; 3) They suspect they have more money than their peers and don’t want to be resented for it; or conversely, 4) They worry they have less money than their peers and will be pitied.
 And no one wants to be stupid, rude, resented, or pitied!
 So instead, they say something meaningless, like, “Ugh, I need to stop spending money,” and you say, “Me too,” and you both leave it there.

 Sadly, these concerns are pretty well-founded.
-The first time I tried to talk to a friend about the salary a potential employer had offered me, she interrupted me mid-sentence: “Oh, it’s OK, you don’t have to say what it is,” she said, cringing and giggling like I was about to show her my toenail fungus.
+The first time I tried to talk to a friend about the salary a potential employer had offered me, she interrupted me mid-sentence: “Oh, it’s okay, you don’t have to say what it is,” she said, cringing and giggling like I was about to show her my toenail fungus.
 I was terribly embarrassed.
 We were 22, trying to navigate our first months post-college, and I’d clearly bumbled across some kind of grown-up boundary.
 I apologized for oversharing and didn’t talk to any friends about my salary again until almost a decade later.

 And I’m in good company: According to a survey by Merrill Lynch, 61 percent of women would rather talk about their own death than their finances, and 45 percent say they don’t have a financial role model.
 A survey by Visa shows that women are more likely to bring up kids, sex, relationship issues, and weight (come on!) with their friends than money.